Are you looking for a North Pole Experience review? Read about our experience visiting Santa’s Workshop in Flagstaff, Arizona two different years.

 How much is the North Pole Experience?

-The North Pole Experience cost varies by date and time but the range is typically $33-$55 per person.
-Infants are free but they do have to be a lap child on the trolley.
-In addition please note that only children with a paid ticket will receive a teddy bear from Santa.
+Kids ages 18 months to 17 years qualify for slightly lower prices.
+Infants under 18 months are free but they do have to be a lap child on the trolley.
+In addition only children with a paid ticket will receive a teddy bear from Santa.

 Is there a North Pole Experience Coupon Code?